AdvaithDeepu/Python-Chat-App/READMEFIRST!!!!!.txt

 \____/ \__,_| .__/ \___|_|     \____/_| |_|\__,_|\__|\__\___|_|  \____/ \___/_/\_\
             | |
             |_|
-Github instructions:-
+#Github instructions:-

-1)go the main page of this repository and click code 2)click save as zip, the file will be downloaded 3)Extract the file and click the run.bat file
+1)Go the main page of this repository and click code 2)Click save as zip, the file will be downloaded 3)Extract the file and click the run.bat file

 # Precautions

->Do not rename the file, renaming it will cause the "run.bat" file to malfunction
+> Do not rename the file, renaming it will cause the "run.bat" file to malfunction

 > This program runs best when you run it using the provided "run.bat"'file